stdrouuu/react-portfolio/README.md

 [https://vercel.com/docs](https://vercel.com/docs)

 ## About This Project
 This is my personal portfolio, built using **React**, **Tailwind CSS**, and **Framer Motion**.
-Although I started with a template, I customized and modified it to suit my own style and content.
-I changed and adjusted several layouts, and applied different styles on it.
+I customized and modified the base design to fit my own style and content, adjusting layouts and applying different styles on it.

 ## Vite + React Setup